ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 to protect the contents of the request and response from manipulation and interception by an attacker.
-This includes all requests from a client instance to the AS, all requests from the client instance to an RS, any requests back to a client instance such as the push-based interaction finish method, and any back-end communications such as from an RS to an AS as described in {{I-D.draft-ietf-gnap-resource-servers}}.
+This includes all requests from a client instance to the AS, all requests from the client instance to an RS, any requests back to a client instance such as the push-based interaction finish method, and any back-end communications such as from an RS to an AS as described in {{I-D.ietf-gnap-resource-servers}}.
 Additionally, all requests between a browser and other components, such as during redirect-based interaction, need to be made over TLS or use equivalent protection.